Students who have already been admitted to the College have two options for enrolling in courses:

 Faculty members will be asked to submit a report of students who have never attended their class one week after the add and drop period for that term.

-Students, regardless of whether or not they have made any payment or been approved for financial aid, will be administratively withdrawn from their courses(s) but no reduction in charges will occur.
+Students, regardless of whether or not they have made any payment or been approved for financial aid, will be administratively withdrawn from their courses(s).

 Those approved for financial aid will not be awarded that aid if marked as never attended.